Accelerated Dance Lessons

-Wedding crash courses are right for you if you have limited time to prepare for your first dance (six weeks or less).
-At each dance lesson there are two instructors present so that each student can learn their part with a professional before trying it with their fiance.
-By first learning with a professional, each partner reaches a level of competency at a much more accelerated rate.
+Accelerated Wedding Dance Lessons are right for you if you have limited time to prepare for your first dance (six weeks or less).
+At each dance lesson there are two instructors present so that each of you can learn your part with a professional before trying it together.
+By first learning with a professional, each of you reaches a level of competency at a much more accelerated rate.

-Each dance lesson is one full hour (you and your fiancé with two instructors for 45 minutes and then 15 minutes of practice at the end)
+Each dance lesson is 1 hour long (you and your fiancé with two instructors for 45 minutes and then 15 minutes of practice at the end)

-Lessons can be scheduled Tuesday - Friday from 1-10pm, Saturday from 11am-4pm
+Lessons can be scheduled at our Lakeview studio Tuesday - Friday from 1-10pm, Saturday from 11am-4pm

 Rates range from $160-$185 per hour, depending on the number of hours purchased at a time